Thomascountz/thomascountz/_posts/2025-03-17-run-commands-on-file-change.md

 ---
 layout: post
-title: Run Commands on File Change
+title: "Run Commands on File Change"
-date: '2025-03-17'
+date: 2025-03-17
-tags:
+tags: [journal]
-- journal
+description: "I use `entr` to run commands automatically when files change.
+Here's how I use it to run tests."
 ---
 I use [`entr`](https://github.com/eradman/entr) to run commands automatically when files change.
 Here's how I use it to run tests.